The 2-Way RV Fridge, How It Works and How to Maintain It.

 So, without going any further, for now, just accept the fact that your Fridge uses heat to expand the gas in the cooling unit which is then forced into a section referred to as a “compressor” and the gas is cooled down dramatically.

 This cold gas is then forced through the coils inside your Fridge which will in turn chill the air inside the Fridge.

 Fridge Construction for Optimum Cooling

-The Fridge is essentially an insulated box with all of its “operating parts” mounted onto the back of the unit.
-And, the Fridge, like any other device operates best within a certain range of exterior temperatures.
+The Fridge is essentially just an insulated box with all of its “operating parts” mounted onto the back of the unit.
+And, the Fridge itself, like any other device operates best within a certain range of exterior temperatures.

 For instance, in a desert environment, the temperatures can get so high that your fridge will have a hard time compressing the internal cooling unit gases and keeping the inside of your fridge cool.

 To help resolve this there are certain designed-in fixes that help expand the operating environment of your Fridge.

 First of all, the back of the Fridge unit is accessible via two openings in the side of your RV.
 The lower opening is the service access and gives the user access to the controls and major replaceable parts of the fridge.

 And the second opening is going to be in one of two places.
 It will either be an opening similar to the lower one on the RV but placed near the top of the RV.